radikalbytes/dual_boot_Due/README.md

 	  }
 	}

+##PID/VID USB

+You need add your PID/VID for each device at lines 49-52 in Descriptors.c

+We are trying provide free PID/VID from openmoko, but at this moment we don't have response from they.

 ##SO compatibility
 Desktop: It works with Windows XP, Win 7, Win 8(not yet tested), OSX (from Lion to Mavericks), Linux.